iterative/dvc.org/content/docs/studio/view-settings.md

 - [Understand when you need to configure your views](#scenarios-when-view-settings-are-required)
 - [Learn how to configure the view settings](#configuring-view-settings)

-Then, in the [next section](/doc/studio/teams), you will learn about how you can create and manage teams for collaborating on your views.
+In the [next section](/doc/studio/teams), you will learn how you can create and manage teams for collaborating on your ML experiments.

 ## Scenarios when views settings are required